We serve more than 4 million high-quality meals per year

 Paying for meals

-Parents may prepay for student meals by setting up an online account at myschoolbucks.com.
+On-site payments and prepayments may be made using cash or check.
+Families may prepay with a credit card by setting up an online account at myschoolbucks.com.
+This online portal also allows parents to view cafeteria account activity and receive balance alerts.
 There is a $2.49 processing fee for each transaction.
 Each transaction can be up to $120.00 in total.

-Students also have the option of paying with cash on a daily basis.
-Each student has been issued a PIN to use when purchasing meals with cash or prepayment.
+Each student is assigned a unique, 6-digit cafeteria PIN, which remains the same every school year.
 If a student has forgotten their PIN, cashiers can look the PIN up by student name.
 This PIN allows HCPSS to receive reimbursements from the National School Lunch Program.
-Meals purchased without a PIN are not reimbursable.

-All meals purchased without a PIN will have an additional charge ($0.30 for breakfast and $0.60 for lunch).
+All meals purchased without a PIN will have an additional charge of $0.30 for breakfast and $0.60 for lunch.

 Breakfast and Lunch Daily Prices